NGPJV logo

 N-GRIP

-The Northern Grassland Restoration Incentive Program, or N-GRIP, assists with conservation delivery in the NGPJV.
-It is designed to complement the various programs offered by our partners in the landscape, especially the USDA, which is the largest conservation funder in the region.
-N-GRIP consolidates various funding sources into a streamlined program that works across jurisdictions with the goal of restoring, enhancing, and retaining grasslands in the Northern Great Plains.
+The Northern Grassland Restoration Incentive Program, or N-GRIP, is a financial assistance program for conservation delivery in the Northern Great Plains.
+It is designed to complement the various programs offered by our partners in the landscape.
+N-GRIP consolidates various funding sources into a streamlined program that works across jurisdictions with the goal of restoring, enhancing, and retaining grasslands in the region.

-The foundation of N-GRIP is to restore and enhance the function of grasslands and the ecological processes that they provide, which has mutual benefits for producers as well as wildlife.
+The foundation of N-GRIP is to restore and enhance the function of grasslands and the ecological processes that they provide, which has mutual benefits for producers and wildlife.

 N-GRIP Summary of Accomplishments